xzhang222/sR1-method/README.md

 Note: you may change s_rap119.py to any filename you like.
 But a.hkl and a.res are the default names for input and output.

+Special note about module pp:  module pp is available from parallelpython.com